“‘Eliminate Waste’ is a nonsensical slogan.1” – Shigeo Shingo

 - Intel applied Factory Physics concepts in its Assembly/Test organization to get large reductions in cycle time (see chart).

 Do not waste time with subjective “value-added” attempts to drive performance of your organization.
 You might get good results but then again, you might not.
 Drive your career progression and strengthen your company’s financial health through a solid understanding of the practical science that provides predictive descriptions of the interactions between WIP, throughput, cycle time, variability and cost.
 Contact Factory Physics Inc. to find out how.

 1 Shingo, Shigeo, The Sayings of Shigeo Shingo: Key Strategies for Plant Improvement, 1987, Productivity Press, 19.

 2 Of course, considering what the customer values is paramount when dealing directly with a customer.
-We are referring to application of the criteria to decisions about internal processes that are far removed from the customer interface
+We are referring to application of the criteria to decisions about internal processes that are not directly at the customer interface

 Factory Physics Inc. is a software and management consulting company that provides a scientific framework, software, and training to increase profitability and performance of manufacturing supply chains.
 Factory Physics principles and applications provide executives and managers the practical science to cut through complexity, reduce conflict and establish predictive control.
 The result is accelerated performance and profitability of manufacturing supply chains.
 Factory Physics Inc. is the world leader in operations science applications.
 For more information, contact Ed Pound at firstname.lastname@example.org or by phone at 979.846.7828 x 151.

-Ed and Mark are co-authors of the book Factory Physics for Managers.
+Ed and Mark are co-authors, along with Jeff Bell, of the book Factory Physics for Managers.
 They work with companies around the world to apply Factory Physics concepts to make operations management easier and improve profitability, inventory and service.

 FACTORY PHYSICS® and LEANPHYSICS® are registered trademarks of Factory Physics Inc.